Alnomrosi/V2X-Simulation/README.md

 # Project Description
 - The project aims to simulate three vehicles on a map imported from SUMO (Simulation of Urban Mobility).
-- The vehicles will change their IDs periodically to maintain anonymity.
+- The vehicles changes their IDs periodically to maintain anonymity.

 NOTE: To run this project you should Install OMNET++ on your device.